Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up a high-priority (1000) rule that pairs both ingress and egress ports.
 - [ ] Set up a high-priority (1000) rule that blocks all egress and a low-priority (65534) rule that allows only the appropriate ports.
 - [ ] Set up a high-priority (1000) rule to allow the appropriate ports.

+Based on the options provided and the requirement to minimize open egress ports while securing data egress in a VPC, the correct approach is:

+**Set up a low-priority (65534) rule that blocks all egress and a high-priority rule (1000) that allows only the appropriate ports.**

+Here’s why this option is the correct choice:

+- **Low-Priority (65534) Rule Blocking All Egress:** By setting up a rule with a lower priority (higher numerical value) such as 65534, you effectively block all outbound traffic by default.
+This helps in ensuring that no unauthorized data leaves the VPC, which is crucial for security.

+- **High-Priority (1000) Rule Allowing Specific Ports:** Following the rule that blocks all egress traffic, you then set up a rule with a higher priority (lower numerical value) such as 1000 to allow outbound traffic on only the necessary ports required for your application.
+This approach implements the principle of least privilege, allowing only essential outbound connections and reducing the risk of data exfiltration.

+This configuration ensures that your VPC is secured by default with minimal open egress ports, thereby addressing the user's concern about data egress while maintaining necessary connectivity for your application.

 **[⬆ Back to Top](#table-of-contents)**